R-YaTian/emus3ds/readme-virtuanes.md

 ### Homebrew Launcher:

-1. Copy virtuanes_3ds.3dsx, virtuanes_3ds.smdh and virtuanes_3ds_top.png into the /3ds/virtuanes_3ds folder on your SD card.
+1. Copy virtuanes_3ds.3dsx into the /3ds folder on your SD card.
+2. Copy gbk.bin into the /emus3ds folder on your SD card.
-2. Place your ROMs inside any folder.
+3. Place your ROMs inside any folder.
-3. Go to your Homebrew Launcher (either via Cubic Ninja, Soundhax or other entry points) and launch the virtuanes_3ds emulator.
+4. Go to your Homebrew Launcher and launch the virtuanes_3ds emulator.

 ### CIA Version:

 1. Use your favorite CIA installer to install virtuanes_3ds.cia into your CFW.
-You can also use FBI to download from TitleDB.
+2. Copy gbk.bin into the /emus3ds folder on your SD card.
-2. Place your ROMs inside any folder.
+3. Place your ROMs inside any folder.
-3. Copy virtuanes_3ds_top.png to ROOT of your SD card.
 4. Exit your CIA installer and go to your CFW's home screen to launch the app.

 ### FDS BIOS

 1. To load .FDS games, make sure that you get the FDS BIOS.
-2. Rename the BIOS to disksys.rom and place it in /3ds/virtuanes_3ds/bios/disksys.rom
+2. Rename the BIOS to disksys.rom and place it in /emus3ds/virtuanes_3ds/bios/disksys.rom

 ### When in-game,